82 F

 Toxicology (SEET)

-Mothballs should be used in an airtight container, such as a garment bag or a tightly sealed container.
-Mothballs should never be stored in an open closet or in a plastic garbage bag.
-When vapors enter a home, their odor can linger for a long time.
-People may experience symptoms or be forced to evacuate their homes, causing stress and financial hardship.
-Mothball odor can be detected in the air at a few parts per billion (One part per billion is equivalent to several drops of water in an Olympic-sized pool).
+Use mothballs in an airtight container like a garment bag or a tightly sealed container, never in an open closet or a plastic garbage bag.
+When their vapors enter a home, the odor can linger for an extended period, potentially forcing people to evacuate and causing both stress and financial hardship.
+You can detect mothball odor in the air at concentrations as low as a few parts per billion.

-Another common misunderstanding is the use of mothballs to repel rodents, squirrels, bats, snakes, and other wildlife in outdoor areas.
-Mothballs are ineffective for this purpose and can contaminate soil and water.
-Using mothballs as animal repellents is inappropriate and may be illegal.
+People commonly misunderstand mothballs as a way to repel rodents, squirrels, bats, snakes, and other wildlife outdoors.
+This is not only ineffective but can also contaminate soil and water.
+Using mothballs for these purposes may be illegal.

-Because mothballs are registered pesticides, it is illegal to use them in areas not listed on the label.
-Furthermore, manufacturers do not claim that these products are effective for anything other than moth control (or carpet beetle control for some products).
+Since mothballs are registered pesticides, using them in ways not listed on the label is illegal.
+Manufacturers specify that these products are effective only for moth control or, in some cases, carpet beetle control.

-Placing mothballs in an attic to repel squirrels is a relatively common mistake.
-This is an incorrect application that may result in a foul odor throughout the house.
-Family members may suffer from adverse health effects or be forced to leave the house.
+Putting mothballs in an attic to ward off squirrels is a common but incorrect practice that can result in a foul odor permeating the house and adverse health effects for family members.

 Other Ways to Control Pests